Multifactor Productivity: Multifactor productivity measures are derived by dividing an index of real

 separate quantity indexes of equipment, structures, inventories, and land.

-For manufacturing industries, physical capital is comprised of 26 categories of equipment, 2 categories of
+For manufacturing industries, physical capital is comprised of 24 categories of equipment, 10 categories

-structures, 3 categories of inventories, and land.
-Measures of total capital services for each industry are
+of structures, 3 categories of inventories, and land.
+Measures of total capital services for each industry

-estimated by aggregating the capital stocks of individual asset types.
-Estimates of investment by asset
+are estimated by aggregating the capital stocks of individual asset types.
+Estimates of investment by

-economic censuses and annual surveys of the Bureau of the Census, in combination with benchmark
+economic censuses and annual surveys of the Bureau of the Census.
+Additional annual investment data

 The capital stocks for the different assets are combined using weights based on estimated annual rental